-Responses of the cereal price, however, are not uniform.
-The barley price falls 2.5% in about 8 months, exhibiting an over-reaction as it responses more than the exchange rate changes in the long-run.
-The maize (corn) price falls 1.4 % in about 12 months which is on par with the exchange rate response, whereas the wheat price falls 0.8% in about 12 months a lot less than exchange rate response.
+In Figure 3, we report response function estimates of the prices from the Food-Cereal category to the 1% exchange rate shock.
+Unlike the homogeneous responses of the exchange rate, we observed quite different responses of cereal prices.
+Barley price falls by 2.5% in about 8 months, exhibiting an over-adjustment as it decreases more than the increase in the exchange rate in the long-run.
+Maize (corn) price decreases by about 1.4% in about 12 months which is roughly on par with the exchange rate response, whereas wheat price declines by about 0.8% in about 12 months, which is a lot less than the change in the exchange rate.
 Overall the commodities in the Cereal category show substantial and statistically significant responses with an exception of wheat (see Table 2).

-We also note high degree price stickiness in the short-run.
-Most initial responses of cereals are far less than 1%.
-For example, $\phi_e^p(0)$ of the maize price was virtually 0%.
+We also note high degree of short-run nominal rigidity in these prices.
+Most initial responses of cereal prices to the 1% exchange rate shock are far smaller than 1%, which implies an inelastic short-run price adjustment, $\phi_e^p(0) = \eta_e^p(0) < 1.^{10}$ For example, $\phi_e^p(0)$ of maize was virtually 0%.
 Furthermore, initial responses were often insignificant.

-$^{7}$ We obtained statistically insignificant responses even in the long-run for 18 out of 49 prices, which is about 37% of all world commodity prices we consider.
+$^{9}$ We obtained statistically insignificant responses even in the long-run for 18 out of 49 prices, which is about 37% of all world commodity prices we consider.